- Valley View CUSD 365U

-Face Coverings are defined as cloth face coverings, N95 masks, surgical masks, or material that fully covers the face and nose as approved by the Centers for Disease Control and Prevention in its Guidance for COVID-19 Prevention in K-12 Schools (“CDC Guidance”).
-The face covering should have two or more layers to stop the spread of COVID-19.
+Face Coverings are defined as cloth face coverings, N95 masks, KN95, surgical masks, or material that fully covers the face and nose as approved by the Centers for Disease Control and Prevention in its Guidance for COVID-19 Prevention in K-12 Schools (“CDC Guidance”).
+The face-covering should have two or more layers to stop the spread of COVID-19.
 Face masks with exhalation valves or vents are not recommended.
-Pursuant to Joint Guidance and CDC Guidance, double layer athletic face coverings/neck warmers (Gaiters) are allowable.
-Face coverings must be worn in a manner that fits snugly against the side of the face with no gaps and fully covers the mouth and nose.
-Reusable faces masks should be machine washed or washed by hand and allowed to completely dry after each use.
+Pursuant to CDC Guidance, double layer athletic face coverings/neck warmers (Gaiters) are allowable.
+Face coverings should be worn in a manner that fits snugly against the side of the face with no gaps and fully covers the mouth and nose.
+Reusable face masks should be machine washed or washed by hand and allowed to completely dry after each use.
 Disposable face masks should only be worn once.
 Face coverings are considered contaminated after each use, therefore appropriate hand hygiene should be practiced immediately after every removal or replacement of the face covering.
 Face coverings should be changed immediately if soiled, wet, or torn.

 There is strong evidence demonstrating that the appropriate use of face coverings dramatically decreases the risk of exposure and spread of COVID-19.
-For this reason, the District is committed to adhering to the face covering mandate established by the Governor and echoed in the Joint Guidance.
-In accordance with COVID-19 Executive Order 85, all individuals in a school building or utilizing school transportation must wear a face covering, even while maintaining social distancing, unless they have a medical contradiction, are under the age of 2 years old, have trouble breathing or are unconscious, incapacitated, or unable to remove the face covering without assistance.
+For this reason, the District recommends that face coverings be worn in all school facilities in alignment with our layered mitigation strategies.
+Per CDC and Will County Public Health Department, it is recommended that all individuals in a school building wear a face covering, even while maintaining social distancing, unless they have a medical contradiction, are under the age of 2 years old, have trouble breathing, or are unconscious, incapacitated, or unable to remove the face covering without assistance.

 CDC recommends schools maintain at least 3 feet of physical distance between students within classrooms to reduce transmission risk.
+When it is not possible to maintain a physical distance of at least 3 feet, it is important to utilize layered prevention strategies.
 Because of the importance of in-person learning, CDC and IPDH indicate that schools should not exclude students from in-person learning to keep a minimum distance requirement.
 Valley View School District will maximize distancing as much as possible.

 Screening & Testing

 SHIELD is an innovative, saliva-based PCR test created by the University of Illinois that is being made available to support screening for COVID-19.
-Weekly SHIELD testing will be mandatory for students participating in fall athletics, ROTC, choir and band at both Bolingbrook and Romeoville High School.
-It will also be mandatory for middle school athletics and some clubs.
+Weekly SHIELD testing is recommended for students participating in fall athletics, ROTC, choir, and band at both Bolingbrook and Romeoville High School.
+It is also recommended for middle school athletics and some clubs.
 Pending community transmission level and consideration of other mitigations, SHIELD testing may be expanded to include other student and staff populations.
-Vaccinated students are exempt from mandatory testing.
+Vaccinated students are exempt from recommended testing at this time.